 –Pine Island Parent

-Pine Island accepts 85-90 boys each season.
-2017 campers have until October 15 to register for next summer.
+Pine Island accepts 90 boys each season.
 We have had a great deal of interest already from new families, and we expect to have more applications than we will have spots available.
-Registration forms will be mailed to returning families by the middle of September.
-Please contact Ben at email@example.com to request a registration form.
+Registration forms will be mailed to returning families in September.
+Prospective camp families will receive registration forms in October.
+Please contact Sumner Ford at firstname.lastname@example.org to request a registration form.

-Tuition for the 2018 season is $8600 if registered by November 30th or $8900 if registered after November 30th, with an $200 incidental account (any unused portion is refunded at the end of the September).
+Tuition for the 2020 season is $9200 if registered by November 30th, $9500 if registered after November 30th, and $9700 if enrolled in the Expedition Camp program.
+All families also pay $200 towards an incidental account (any unused portion of this account is refunded at the end of the September).
 We offer a sibling discount of $500 per additional child.
 Our payment schedule is as follows:

 Need to arrange a different payment schedule?
 Contact Ben Swan as soon as possible.
 No allowance or reduction will be made for late arrival or early departure without the director's prior consent.